hphilpotts/recipesme-react-spa/README.md

 Next, I am rolling out the same functionality to ingredients.
 Some code is just 'copy-paste' from `Step` / `AddStep`, however the fact that each ingredients array item is an object rather than a string brings some additional nuance.
 I've decided to split out `removeFieldHandler()` into `removeStepHandler()` and `removeIngredientHandler()` due to their differing approach to filtering arrays of strings and objects respectively.
 I have also used `.select()` in order to move the cursor from the `ingredient` input box on the right to the `quantity` input box on the left of `AddIngredient` as this makes for more user-friendly form completion.

+I had previously been checking for empty ingredient/step inputs within `addFieldHandler()`, however the check that works for steps as strings does not work for ingredients as objects.
+I have instead decided to move this check out from `AddRecipe` to its child components `AddStep` and `AddIngredient` respectively.

+In implementing the above, I noticed a bug whereby pressing enter on an empty `amount-input` field also triggered an `onClick` event in the 'remove ingredient' button for the most recently logged ingredient.
+I was not able to trace back the cause of the issue, however by adding `onKeyDown={e => submitOnEnterPress(e)}` to the `amount-input` field rectified this issue.

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.